Chris-Lercher/chris-gwt-utils/AGwtProjectRenamer/README.md

 LICENSE
 -------

-AGwtProjectRenamer is published under the Apache License, Version 2.0, see the parent project's README and LICENSE.
+AGwtProjectRenamer is published under the Apache License, Version 2.0, see the parent project (chris-gwt-utils)'s README and LICENSE.